 I will give you a quick overview of what is UX analytics.
 I will also show you which user experience analytics methods and tools you can use to improve your UX, thus increasing user engagement and retention and reducing user churn.

 First, we have to distinguish between quantitative and qualitative UX analytics.

-Doing UX Analytics gets quite easy by using the tools that are available online.
+Doing UX Analytics gets quite easy using the tools that are available online.
 There are dozens of user experience analytics tools out there; here are Nine (9) of the best UX analytics software to consider:

 Just to give you a quick example of how useful a combination can be: